 Final Blend Deficit = (PCE - 0.04) * Vd, where

-PCE = Percent change in emissions values, as they pertain to the PM emissions offsetting compliance option, which are greater than 0.04%.
-If the percent change in emissions values, as they pertain to the PM emissions offsetting compliance option, are all less than 0.04%, there is no final blend deficit.
+PCE = Percent change in emissions values, as they pertain to the Predictive Model emissions offsetting compliance option, which are greater than 0.04%.
+If the percent change in emissions values, as they pertain to the Predictive Model emissions offsetting compliance option, are all less than 0.04%, there is no final blend deficit.

 Vd = volume, in barrels, of the final blend that has a final blend deficit.